khyateed/Movie-Data-Analysis/README.md

 * 70% to 89% = 4
 * 90% to 100% = 5

+Your teacher will grade your submission and give you feedback sometime during the week after you submit.

 ## Summary

 This project will give you a valuable opportunity to develop your data science skills using real-world data.
 The end-of-phase projects are a critical part of the program because they give you a chance to bring together all the skills you've learned, apply them to realistic projects for a business stakeholder, practice communication skills, and get feedback to help you improve.
 You've got this!

 ## Tips

-Ask for help from your peers or instructors early and often if you need it.
+Ask for help from your peers or instructors early and often.

 [a template for you to use, with an example for reference]: https://github.com/learn-co-curriculum/dsc-project-template
 [blogging guidelines]: https://github.com/learn-co-curriculum/dsc-welcome-blogging-v2-1